zxkane/servers/README.md

 - **[LINE](https://github.com/amornpan/py-mcp-line)** (by amornpan) - Implementation for LINE Bot integration that enables Language Models to read and analyze LINE conversations through a standardized interface.
 Features asynchronous operation, comprehensive logging, webhook event handling, and support for various message types.
 - **[LlamaCloud](https://github.com/run-llama/mcp-server-llamacloud)** (by marcusschiesser) - Integrate the data stored in a managed index on [LlamaCloud](https://cloud.llamaindex.ai/)
 - **[llm-context](https://github.com/cyberchitta/llm-context.py)** - Provides a repo-packing MCP tool with configurable profiles that specify file inclusion/exclusion patterns and optional prompts.
+- **[mac-messages-mcp](https://github.com/carterlasalle/mac_messages_mcp)** - An MCP server that securely interfaces with your iMessage database via the Model Context Protocol (MCP), allowing LLMs to query and analyze iMessage conversations.
+It includes robust phone number validation, attachment processing, contact management, group chat handling, and full support for sending and receiving messages.
 - **[MariaDB](https://github.com/abel9851/mcp-server-mariadb)** - MariaDB database integration with configurable access controls in Python.
 - **[MCP Compass](https://github.com/liuyoshio/mcp-compass)** - Suggest the right MCP server for your needs
 - **[MCP Installer](https://github.com/anaisbetts/mcp-installer)** - This server is a server that installs other MCP servers for you.